Patriote flag: Origin and early use

 The first incarnation of the Patriote flag was created in 1832 to represent the Parti patriote (Patriotes), which at the time was the largest Francophone party in the Legislative Assembly of Lower Canada.
 Its first major public appearance was at the release of Ludger Duvernay and Daniel Tracey.
 Both men had been arrested for their criticism of the appointed Legislative Council and once they were released they were met by crowds flying the Patriote flag.
 With their landslide victory in 1834, the Patriotes had control of the Assembly, which led the British government to call upon the new governor, Archibald Gosford, to start an inquiry into the overall situation of the colony.
 In response the Patriotes refused to vote on any budgetary measures in an attempt to paralyze the administration by freezing their expenses to run the courts and civil government.
 With the findings of the Gosford Commission deeming the assembly was not acceptable for the colony, Lord John Russell on 2 March 1837 issued the Russell Resolutions to the Assembly.
 With the outright refusal by the British to implement any of the Ninety-Two Resolutions and the hesitation of the Parti patriote to take up arms against the government, they instead resorted to organising demonstrations to further pressure the British into accepting their demands.
 It was through these demonstrations that the Patriote flag started to become associated with the reformist ideals of the party.
 On 1 June 1837, the leader of the Patriotes, Louis-Joseph Papineau, attended a demonstration at Sainte-Scholastique in which a Patriote flag, adorned with a maple leaf, beaver, and muskellunge, was being utilised.

 Throughout this period other variants of the flag were utilised, two notable ones was one with a bald eagle with which had its wings open on a white star.
 The other one had a Canadian eagle in flight, holding a branch of maple leaves in its beak and pointing towards a star on a blue background, surmounted by the words "Our Future".
 This difference in the usage of British and American symbolism highlights the two significant factions within the Patriotes movement itself, the autonomists represented by Papineau who wanted greater self-governance for Lower Canada and the radicals represented by Wolfred and Robert Nelson who wanted full independence from Britain.
 Whilst it would be easy to assume that the usage of American symbolism was an attempt at petitioning the United States for annexation or building American sympathy for their cause, it is highly unlikely that this was the case since few Americans would have been able to see the flags in use.
-It is most likely that the radical wing of the Patriotes simply coopted existing an US symbol.
+It is most likely that the radical wing of the Patriotes simply coopted an existing US symbol.